ether-how/Edujournal/README.md

 Designs may differ due to changes in the app but I did not record a new gif for older gifs.

+PayPal V2 Api integrated onto the application to allow payments to be made when booking courses.

+Currently playing with Microsoft Azure DevOps to prepare for releasing the application onto playstore/appstore.

 # Launching of the application and viewing of listings
 <p>The user interfaces of the application is developed to be responsive to fit different mobile screen sizes.
 Eg. Iphone, IPad mini, IPad, IPad Pro. </p>